Table of contents

-Below, we offer several unique annual giving strategies, including how to engage donors and how to focus on your year-end push.
+In this article, we'll cover several unique annual giving strategies, including how to better engage your donors and tips for crushing your year-end fundraising push.

-7 unique annual giving strategies for your nonprofit organization
+7 unique annual giving campaign ideas for your nonprofit

 1. Offer branded giving levels 🏆

-When running a nonprofit, every donation—of every size—counts.
-With that being said, research shows that 88% of donations come from just 12% of donors.
-So why not offer special recognition to those who pledge major gifts to your organization?
+Nonprofits should celebrate every donation of every size.
+That said, nearly 90% of individual donation revenue in recent years has been coming from just about 10% of donors.
+So why not offer special recognition to those who are able to pledge major gifts to your organization?

 Create different tiers for each recurring giving level, with special benefits offered to each level.
-For instance, if you're a nonprofit dedicated to purchasing school supplies for elementary students, your various tiers could be labeled Fund a Child, Fund a Class, or Fund a Whole Grade.
+For instance, if you're a nonprofit dedicated to purchasing school supplies for elementary students, your various tiers could be labeled Fund A Child, Fund A Class, or Fund An Entire Grade.

-If a person donates at a certain level, reward their loyalty with a special year-end gift or an invitation (plus a reserved table) at your annual gala.
-Or, you might tailor thank you messages to the supporter's giving level, sending custom thank you video messages or handwritten cards to major gift tiers.
+If a supporter donates at a certain level, reward their loyalty with a special year-end gift or an invitation (plus a reserved table) at your annual gala.
+Or, you might tailor thank-you messages to the supporter's giving level, sending custom thank-you video messages or handwritten cards to major gift tiers.

-2. Hold a BAF (bring a friend) event 👯
+2. Host a BAF (bring a friend) event 👯

-According to Forrester Research, 70% of Americans trust brand recommendations from family and friends (whereas only 10% will trust an online ad).
-Translation: A recommendation from a current supporter to their personal network will mean far more than your marketing campaign ever could.
-Hold a BAF event where you ask each donor to bring a plus one who has never given before but might support your cause.
+A word-of-mouth recommendation from a current supporter to their personal network will mean far more than a marketing campaign alone ever could.
+See for yourself and organize a fun BAF event where you ask each donor to bring a plus one who has never given before but might support your cause.